nrfconnect/sdk-nrf/include/dfu/dfu_target.rst

 .. note::
-   After starting a DFU procedure for a given target, it is not supported to initialize a new DFU procedure with a different firmware file for the same target until either the DFU procedure has completed successfully, or the device has been restarted.
+   After starting a DFU procedure for a given target, you cannot initialize a new DFU procedure with a different firmware file for the same target until the DFU procedure has completed successfully or the device has been restarted.

 Supported DFU targets